Back

 PSY 3316 Professional Issues in Psych PSY 3316 Professional Issues in Psychology (3-0).
 This course introduces students to the breadth of topics relevant to being a psychology major exploring personal fit in major fields, professions, and professional organizations in psychology.
 Students are encouraged to develop active roles in their education, self-management skills, and marketability to build success towards post-graduation.
 Students are also expected to learn the process of topic development and communication, including writing annotated bibliographies in the style of APA, and giving oral presentations.
 Prerequisite: Psychology 1302 or the equivalent, or consent of instructor.

-PSY 4109 McNair Research Course PSY 4109 Upper Division Reading and Research (1-0).
+PSY 4109 McNair Research PSY 4109 Upper Division Reading and Research (1-0).
 Selected readings or research projects to be offered as individual study to meet student needs.
 May be repeated for credit when the topic varies with the approval of the major advisor.
 Successful course completion earns 1 upper division semester credit hour.
 Prerequisite: PSY 1302 or consent of instructor.
 Equivalent courses: PSCH 4199

 PSY 4303 Abnormal Psychology PSY 4303 Abnormal Psychology (3-0).
 An investigation of behavioral disorders and the biological and social factors which may affect them.
 Prerequisite: Psychology 1302 or the equivalent, or consent of instructor.
 Equivalent courses: PSCH 3304 (through Summer 2022)